Star Wars: Episode II – Attack of the Clones: Home media

-Attack of the Clones was released on DVD and VHS on November 12, 2002.
+Attack of the Clones was released on DVD and VHS on November 12, 2002, by 20th Century Fox Home Entertainment.
 On the first day of release, over 4 million DVD copies were sold, becoming the third-highest single-day DVD sales of any film, behind Monsters, Inc. and Spider-Man.
 This THX certified two-disc DVD release consists of widescreen and pan and scan fullscreen versions.
 The set contains one disc with the film and the other one with bonus features.
 The first disc features three randomized selected menus, which are Coruscant, Kamino and Geonosis.
 There is an Easter egg located in the options menu.
 When the THX Optimizer is highlighted, the viewer can press 1-1-3-8.
 By doing this, some bloopers and DVD credits will be shown.
 The DVD also features an audio commentary from director George Lucas, producer Rick McCallum, editor and sound designer Ben Burtt, ILM animation director Rob Coleman, and ILM visual effects supervisors Pablo Helman, John Knoll, and Ben Snow.
 Eight deleted scenes are included along with multiple documentaries, which include a full-length documentary about the creation of digital characters and two others that focus on sound design and the animatics team.
 Three featurettes examine the storyline, action scenes, and love story, and a set of 12 short web documentaries cover the overall production of the film.

 The Attack of the Clones DVD also features a trailer for a mockumentary-style short film known as R2-D2: Beneath the Dome.
 Some stores offered the full mockumentary as an exclusive bonus disc for a small extra charge.
 The film gives an alternate look at the "life" of the droid R2-D2.
 The story, which Lucas approved, was meant to be humorous.

 The film was re-released in a prequel trilogy DVD box set on November 4, 2008.

-The six-film Star Wars saga was released on Blu-ray Disc on September 16, 2011 in three different editions.
+The six-film Star Wars saga was released on Blu-ray Disc on September 16, 2011, in three different editions.

 On April 7, 2015, Walt Disney Studios, 20th Century Fox, and Lucasfilm jointly announced the digital releases of the six released Star Wars films.
 Attack of the Clones was released through the iTunes Store, Amazon Video, Vudu, Google Play, and Disney Movies Anywhere on April 10, 2015.

 Walt Disney Studios Home Entertainment reissued Attack of the Clones on Blu-ray, DVD, and digital download on September 22, 2019.
 Additionally, all six films were available for 4K HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
-This version of the film was released by Disney on 4K Ultra HD Blu-ray on March 31, 2020 whilst being re-released on Blu-ray and DVD.
+This version of the film was released by Disney on 4K Ultra HD Blu-ray on March 31, 2020, whilst being re-released on Blu-ray and DVD.